Brian's Guide to

 Pedestrian crossing

 Marks a crosswalk and indicates that pedestrians have the right-of-way.
+Reduce speed when approaching and do not stop or park on or within 5 meters of the crosswalk.

 Watch for children